idobrodushniy/smar-xml-analyzer/README.md

 origin element with an according data from matching elements found by the same tag.
 - If we need the 'fuzzy' match then we can use https://pypi.org/project/python-Levenshtein/ and calculate the distance for each value and keep lowest distance as the best match.
 - `cssselect` returns a list of elements, it is not a generator.
-So if there is a big amount of elements with such tag in file, then it could produce some problems.
+So if there is a large number of elements with such tag in the file, then it could produce some problems.
-- Unittests have some boilerplate.
+- Unit tests have some boilerplate.
 I guess pytest.mark.parametrize would solve it, but I already have 2 dependencies for such easy task:)
-- Please let me know if I need to remove that code from public github in order to give all other candidates the same opportunity to solve the exercise in their own way.
+- Please let me know if I need to remove that code from public GitHub in order to give all other candidates the same opportunity to solve the exercise in their own way.